mikependon/RepoDB.NET/_posts/2020-04-02-repodb-a-hybrid-orm-library-for-net.md

 Introducing RepoDb, a new high performant and efficient hybrid ORM library for .NET.

-To begin with, you can start reading our [Getting Started](/tutorial/getting-started-sqlserver) page or learn more from our [documentation](/docs).
+To begin with, you can start reading our [Get Started](/tutorial/get-started-sqlserver) page or learn more from our [documentation](/docs).

 ## Why use RepoDb?